cloudnativeciso/guardrails-starter/README.md

 make sbom
 ```

-These command run Trivy in a container, mirroring the CI configuration.
+These commands run Trivy in a container, mirroring the CI configuration.
 No local installation of Trivy is needed.

+---

+## Secure Examples

+Hardened patterns that should pass our guardrails:

+- [`examples/Dockerfile.good`](./examples/Dockerfile.good) — UID `10001`, unprivileged port (8080), pinned base image.
+- [`examples/pod-secure.yaml`](./examples/pod-secure.yaml) — drop all caps, read‑only root FS, no privilege escalation, CPU/memory limits, non‑root UID 10001.

+> Use these as the baseline; only add privilege with a documented exception.

 ---